Semi-variable cost: Example with the high-low method

-Advantages and disadvantages of using the high-low method in calculating semi-variable costs
+Advantages and disadvantages

 A major advantage of the high-low method is that it is relatively simple to calculate.
-This enables an estimate for the fixed costs and variable costs can be found in a short time, with only basic mathematics and no expensive programs to run the calculations, allowing for the firm to invest their finite resources elsewhere.
-This is particularly useful for smaller firms which do not that the budget to afford external, more qualified accountants.
+This enables an estimate for the fixed costs and variable costs to be found in a short time, with only basic mathematics and no expensive programs to run the calculations, allowing for the firm to invest its finite resources elsewhere.
+This is particularly useful for smaller businesses who cannot afford more qualified accountants.

-As this particular method only uses the highest and lowest figures it means individuals in companies can simply research the data in the company database (as the total costs and scale of production would be widely available to employees or easily attainable).
-This would allow all employees in the business to calculate the semi-variable costs and its components easily resulting in them having a better understanding of how the company performs and its expenses.
+As this particular method only uses the highest and lowest figures it means that individuals in companies can simply research the data in the company database to find out the total costs and scale of production.
+This would allow the business to calculate the component parts of its semi-variable costs quite easily, leading to a better understanding of how the company performs and its expenses.

 However, the high-low method can only produce an estimate.
 As it only uses two sets of data, the highest and lowest, it can be largely unreliable as often firms can have high variances in production levels and this method would not be able to capture the average activity levels.
 There are more accurate methods such as the least-squares regression, although this is much more complex to use.

 Another major drawback of the high-low method is that only one variable is taken into account.
 For example, if the variable cost is measured by time (e.g. per hour), but the firm wants to produce at a higher level than it ever has before, expansions costs (such are buying more equipment, hiring more people, etc.) will not be taken into account.
 The disadvantage of calculating semi-variable costs through this particular method is that it would underestimate the cost as it does not separate the fixed and variable costs, leading to the increase in expenditure being neglected and resulting in incorrect forecasts.
 This could lead to the firm's bottom line eroding as the individual would estimate lower costs than what it would occur and profits would be lower than expected.